 Mr. Louis Barone is Senior Vice President, Team Leader of Middle Market General & Brand Financing at BHI USA.
 He was previously Managing Director and Northeast Regional Sales Manager of CIT Commercial Services at CIT Group Inc. Mr. Barone has many years of experience to meet the financial needs of the consumer products sector.
 He served at Israel Discount Bank (IDB) as Senior Vice President and Head of IDB Factors since 2010.
 Mr. Barone held various management positions at several financial institutions, including GMAC Commercial Finance and HSBC Business Credit.
 He also previously served as Vice President of Business Development at CIT.

-Jonathan Bodner is principal of Bodner Law PLLC located in Great Neck, New York.
+Jonathan Bodner is principal of Bodner Law PLLC located in Carle Place, New York.
 Bodner Law PLLC represents local, regional and national businesses, as well as individuals, in transactions, litigation and bankruptcy matters throughout Long Island, the boroughs of New York City and New Jersey.
 Bodner Law PLLC’s practice includes regularly representing debtors, creditors and others in matters involving the Perishable Agricultural Commodities Act, 7 U.S.C.
 499(a) et seq.
 (PACA), and the food and beverage industries.

 One of the most highly regarded dealmakers and thought leaders in the restructuring, corporate reorganization and M&A communities, Jack has been credited as one of the principal architects of restructuring solutions for dozens of companies across a diverse range of industries.
 Jack’s recent transactions at Birch Lake include leadership of merchant banking relationships in the food, legal tech and transportation industries, among others.
 He is a member of the M&A Advisor Hall of Fame and the Turnaround, Restructuring and Distressed Investing Industry Hall of Fame.
 A founder and past chairman of the Turnaround Management Association, Jack is also a Fellow in the American College of Bankruptcy and International Insolvency Institute.
 In addition to serving in leadership positions with numerous civic and charitable organizations, he officiated high school and college football for many years and is a lifetime member of the American Football Coaches Association.